zZissou/tunely/docs/sprint3.md

 ## Step 2: Seeding

 Let's add seeds.
 Some basic data is [provided for you](/docs/code_samples/sprint3_song_seeds.js).
-We're going to use this data for all albums for now, even though it's not accurate.
+We're going to use the same song data for all albums for now, even though it's not accurate.

 1. Copy the sample songs into `seed.js`